-A Disability Retirement benefit is available for members of ERS, PSERS, and GJRS.
+A Disability Retirement benefit is available for members of ERS, PSERS, and GRS.
 Years of creditable service for eligibility, benefit, and benefit calculation differ according to plan.
-Please see your plan handbook for more details.
+Please visit your plan page and see your plan handbook for more details.

 Qualifying for a Disability Retirement